How will my company benefit?

 A fully funded Apprenticeship is a minimum of 12 months on programme learning.
 With Apprenticeship Standards 2 months is required for End Point Assessment and this is to be competed after the on programme learning.
 Apprenticeship Frameworks do not require an End Point Assessment.

 An Apprentice is required to commit to the minimum duration in order to achieve the Apprenticeship:

 - The duration of Intermediate Apprenticeships are typically 12-15 months.

 - The duration of Advanced Apprenticeships are typically 13-18 months.

 - The duration of Higher Apprenticeships are typically 18-24 months.

-How often does the Training Specialist visit?
+How often does the Curriculum Specialist visit?

-The Training Specialist will visit the Apprentice once a month and assessments last for 1½ – 2 hours.
+The Curriculum Specialist will visit the Apprentice once a month and assessments last for 1½ – 2 hours.
 You will need to sign an agreement to say that you agree that the Apprentice can be released from their duties during these assessments.